 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to saxagliptin or dapagliflozin, or if you have moderate to severe kidney disease.
+Do not use it if you had an allergic reaction to saxagliptin or dapagliflozin, or if you have type 1 diabetes or moderate to severe kidney disease.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.
 This medicine is usually taken in the morning.